MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

           All of the changes makes poll's use of the configuration language less different than how it is used in other components.
 For example, *directory* was confusing because it is used to determine the source directory to be polled.
 In all other components it refers to the download location.
-          The *path* option is used in *post* and *watch* components to denote the paths that should be observed.
+          The *path* option replaces it, poll uses it the same *post* and *watch* do: to denote the paths that should be observed.

           In sr3 when vip setting is present, poll will create a queue bound to the post_broker/post_exchange in order to see the posts done by other participants in the queue. queue naming options are therefore